Are you looking for a contractor?

 Steel is:

-For comparison’s sake, hardwood has a maximum tensile strength of 10 HB and copper scores a 35 HB, whereas glass is 550 HB.
+For comparison’s sake, hardwood has a maximum tensile strength of 10 HB and copper scores a 35 on the HB scale, whereas glass is 550 HB.

 As we already mentioned, in Quebec, guardrails are a mandatory safety feature next to all staircases.
-Fortunately, a good number of guardrail designs align seamlessly with the aesthetic of suspended stairs.
+Fortunately, a good number of guardrail designs align seamlessly with a suspended staircase aesthetic.

 As for the anchors, it depends on whether you decide to move forward with a cantilever stringer (concealed in a load-bearing wall), a mono stringer (apparent), or adding beams to alleviate part of the load anchored by the wall.

-To prevent falls or stair-related injuries, many different types of guardrails can be installed.
+To prevent falls or stair-related injuries, a slew of different guardrails can be installed.
 Among these, one can account for rods and cables.
-These are perfect to give your home’s interior design a modern flair.
-Therefore, it’s perfect for floating stairs.
+They're perfect if you're looking to give your home decor a modern flair.
+Therefore, it suits floating staircases.

 Guardrail balusters fitted with cables are suited to all surfaces (wood, concrete, composite materials, etc.).
 If this system’s aesthetic component doesn’t suit your taste, you can opt for a handrail made of: